JonL21/Blox/README.md

 * Animations!

 ## Changelog
+### May 5, 2019
+* Revamped collision system and rotation system
+	* Collision system now considers position of each tile of block rather than origin of block
+	* Rotation system now properly adheres to kick translations of SRS

 ### May 4, 2019
 * Implemeted improved callout system
 	* Object that handles how combo/line clear callouts are handled